joelmoss/strano/README.md

 Background Processing
 ---------------------

-Background processing of task is taken care of by the Resque gem.
+Background processing of tasks and repo management is taken care of by [Resque](https://github.com/defunkt/resque).
 Run the queue like this:

     bundle exec rake QUEUE=* resque:work

 You can then monitor your queue at `http://YOUR-STRANO-APP/resque`